 His new ability feels rather lackluster – I think it’s made him as a standalone unit a lot weaker.
 It could potentially have some niche uses but I think he is going to be used for his Alliance tags more-so than his non-Dragon alliance ability.

-Overall I am interested in seeing how the Meta develops from here as this change could have bigger implications than we expect.
+Overall I am interested in seeing how the Meta develops from here as this change could have bigger implications than we expect for Underlords as a whole.

 - Players can only have a maximum of 1 of this item now.